Samthesimpsons/Test-for-GovTech-Data-Scientist/README.md

 3. For the backend and front-end services, initial plan was to use `FastAPI` and `vue.js`.
 Nevertheless, my previous progress is still uploaded under `initial` folder.
 However, I am not an expert in those fields, hence I chose `RShiny` in `R`, which handles both front-end and server side.
 For `python` and `R` integration, we will be using the `reticulate` package.

+4. For bonus requirements, the text inputs have a check validity button before allowing for scoring which will display either a successful or wrong input.
+Note that our queries to the database is posting pushing and pulling an entire dataframe, none of the text inputs are directly used in any queries.
+Hence, `SQL injection` handling is not done.

 4. For bonus requirements, the web application and the SQLite database is hosted onto `shinyapps.io` free server.

 **Requirements:**